evanwill/_drafts/_notes/linux-intro.md

 Instead they just appreciate a solid, powerful, and user-friendly OS.
 Linux provides security, privacy, stability/reliability, customization, and cost benefits, in addition to access to a huge ecosystem of open-source applications and services.

-Linux runs the vast majority of web servers (95%+), super computers (all of the top 500), smart phones (80%+), IoT, and single board computers.
+Linux runs the vast majority of web servers (95%+), super computers (all of the top 500), smart phones (80%+), Chromebooks, IoT, and single board computers.
 So if you want to use a VM in the cloud, do high performance computing, or tinker with a Raspberry Pi at home, it's helpful to know Linux.
 But it also makes a great desktop OS for your personal computer!
 Thus, there are many practical *and* ideological reasons to use Free and Open software.

-For an indepth introduction, try the free edX course from the Linux Foundation, [Introduction to Linux](https://training.linuxfoundation.org/linux-courses/system-administration-training/introduction-to-linux).
+For an in depth introduction, try the free edX course from the Linux Foundation, [Introduction to Linux](https://training.linuxfoundation.org/training/introduction-to-linux/).

 > Bloatware, adware, viruses, oh my!
 > Many people are sick of the shady commercial practices of Windows, Apple, and PC manufacturers that put user security and privacy at risk.